weluse/hyperagent/sample/README.md

 proxy.

-It showcases how to use hyperagent.js to access an API while sharing as little as possible knowledge about the structure of the data and how to receive it and drive the application state completely through hypermedia.
+It showcases how to use hyperagent.js to access an API while sharing as little knowledge as possible about the structure of the data as well as how to receive it and drive the application state completely through hypermedia.

 The demo uses [AngularJS](http://angularjs.org/) and [CORS